AutoMaster Suite: The Dealership Growth Engine.

 Inventory management KPIs are also crucial, given AI's ability to predict trends.
 Tracking inventory turnover rates, average days to turn, and cost to market ensures you stock the right vehicles at the right time, reducing holding costs and maximizing sales.

 Set S.M.A.R.T. goals - specific, measurable, attainable, relevant, and time-bound - for each metric.
-Compare data from before and after AI implementation to highlight improvements [13].
+Compare pre- and post-AI data to highlight improvements [13].
 Additionally, benchmark your metrics against industry standards to understand how your efforts measure up [13].

 These metrics provide a framework for evaluating AI's impact while weighing its benefits against potential challenges.